netmeld/netmeld/datastore/importers/nmdb-import-prowler/README.md

-Assuming `...` is some command chain which retrieves the target data from a remote host and displays the results locally, then the following would process it and save the data to a file called `result.xml` in the current working directory.
+Assuming `...` is some command chain which retrieves the target data from a remote host and displays the results locally, then the following would process it and save the data to a file called `checks.json` in the current working directory.
 ```
-... | nmdb-import-nmap result.xml --pipe
+... | nmdb-import-nmap checks.json --pipe
 ```

 See Also: `https://github.com/prowler-cloud/prowler`